 |The IPCC is an intergovernmental organization established by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP).
 With the contributions of scientists from all over the world, it regularly produces reports and provides evaluations of the latest scientific findings on climate change.
 Advantest also leverages these evaluation reports and scenarios published by the IPCC as a basis for analysis of physical and transition risks.|

 |The Paris Agreement (COP21)

-An international agreement adopted in 2015 to limit the global average increase in temperature to 1.5-degrees Celsius, a level that is far below 2-degrees Celsius, compared to pre-industrial levels.
+An international agreement adopted in 2015 with the goal of limiting the global average increase in temperature to 1.5-degrees Celsius, a level that is well below 2-degrees Celsius, compared to pre-industrial levels.

 Japan Climate Initiative (JCI) is a network of non-state actors who make serious efforts towards the 1.5-degrees Celsius target and the realization of a decarbonized society.

 Advantest supports the declaration of the JCI, "Joining the front line of the global push for decarbonization from Japan," and participated in the initiative to support the transition to a decarbonized society by 2050.

 We will contribute to the realization of a decarbonized society by voluntarily and proactively taking actions on climate change and by working together with local governments and private companies, which are actively engaged in climate change countermeasures.

 Semiconductor Climate Consortium

 The Semiconductor Climate Consortium (SCC) is a consortium established by the Semiconductor Equipment and Materials International (SEMI) to speed industry value chain efforts to reduce greenhouse gas emissions from the semiconductor ecosystem.
 Advantest joined the SCC, as one of the founding members, bolstering climate change measures along with member companies to achieve the 1.5-degrees Celsius target.